 Amy's Whimsical Musings

-Lately I’ve been chatting about edtech with Dai Barnes (check out the TIDE podcast he hosts with Doug Belshaw).
-In discussing how to get teachers (or anyone in any organization for that matter) not only interested in but embracing technology integration it occurred to me there might be a trajectory of sorts.
+Lately I’ve been chatting about edtech with a friend and in discussing how to get teachers (or anyone in any organization for that matter) not only interested in but embracing technology integration it occurred to me there might be a trajectory of sorts.
 What must you start with to get the “buy-in”?
 How do you progress from there?
 How might one show the possibilities so that folks can

 I generally simplify things into alliterated or rhyming mnemonic devices, so here it goes.
 These are based on my personal experience with successful and unsuccessful tech adoption.